develar/onshape-desktop-shell/README.md

 After the app is dragged to your Applications folder, you can run it normally — from the Finder, Launchpad, Spotlight, dock, or anything else.
 The first time you open a downloaded application, you’ll see a warning.
 Agree to open the file and you won’t see the warning again.
 See [short](http://apple.stackexchange.com/questions/1171/how-do-i-install-an-application-from-a-dmg-disk-image) or [long](http://www.howtogeek.com/177619/how-to-install-applications-on-a-mac-everything-you-need-to-know/) (“DMG Files" section”) guide.

 ## Windows
 [Download](https://onshape-download.develar.org/download), open the folder that contains the downloaded file, double click to open it, application will be automatically installed and launched.
 Desktop shortcut will be also created.
-Please note — windows version **is not yet signed**.
-So, browser will not allow to click it directly.
-Signed version will be published soon.

 # How to report issues
 You can ask questions, request improvements and file issues in the [tracker](https://github.com/develar/onshape-desktop-shell/issues).